-PřF:C2110 UNIX and programming - Course Information
+PřF:C2110 UNIX and Programming - Course Information

-C2110 UNIX and programmingFaculty of Science
+C2110 UNIX Operating System and Programming BasicsFaculty of Science

 - Extent and Intensity

 - 0/2/0.
 2 credit(s) (plus extra credits for completion).
 Type of Completion: k (colloquium).